-FISCAL YEAR 2012 PROGRAM AND BUDGET INITIATIVES COMMUNITY INNOVATION IN INDIAN COUNTRY currently provided to tribes and designated entities.
+FISCAL YEAR 2013 PROGRAM AND BUDGET INITIATIVES COMMUNITY INNOVATION IN INDIAN COUNTRY currently provided to tribes and designated entities.
 Nationwide, the poverty rate for American Indians is more than twice the average for all non-Indians, making economic development particularly crucial in these communities.
 Through innovative programming, American Indian and Alaska Native tribal governments have worked to create sustainable and community-driven solutions.
 HUD recognizes the right of Indian self-determination and tribal self-governance, by allowing the recipients the flexibility to design and implement appropriate, place-based housing programs, according to local needs and customs.
-In addition, this total funding request will support over 6,000 jobs in areas where they are needed the most.
+In addition, this total funding request will directly and indirectly support over 14,000 jobs in areas where they are needed the most.

-In Fiscal Year 2012, HUD is requesting a total of \$782 million to fund programs that will support housing and development initiatives in American Indian, Alaska Native, and Native Hawaiian communities.
+In Fiscal Year 2013, HUD is requesting a total of \$731 million to fund programs that will support housing and development initiatives in American Indian, Alaska Native, and Native Hawaiian communities.